-EU to debate Russian gas price cap – Reuters
+EU seeks ceiling on Russian gas price

 For more stories on economy & finance visit RT's business section